bigbadcyborg/bigbadcyborg/README.md

 ## Hi there 👋

+👶 I was born and raised in Austin, Texas

 🔭 I’m currently working on ... reverse-shell while finishing my CS degree

 🌱 I’m currently learning ... system security and computer architecture